riteshRcH/web3comm/docs/environment-variables.md

 Sets the file to which go-ipfs logs.
 By default, go-ipfs logs to standard error.

-## `GOLOG_TRACING_FILE`

-Sets the file to which go-ipfs sends tracing events.
-By default, tracing is disabled.

-This log can be read at runtime (without writing it to a file) using the `ipfs log tail` command.

-Warning: Enabling tracing will likely affect performance.

 ## `YAMUX_DEBUG`

 Enables debug logging for the yamux stream muxer.